Xinglab/PEGASAS/README.md

                         only mode

 ```
+Note:
+About the input PSIbySample TSV format: first 8 columns are used to define splicing events using gene name, AC, chrome, strand, and key coordinates following rMATS output format.
+See ([toy example]https://github.com/Xinglab/PEGASAS/tree/master/example) for a concrete example.\
 ### Example PEGASAS run
 Here are commands for a test run using [toy example files](https://github.com/Xinglab/PEGASAS/tree/master/example) provided in the example folder in the package.\
 Go to PEGASAS folder: